Britney Spears Speaks Out Against Father Jamie and Says He "Loved the Control" Over Her - E! Online

 "Making anyone work against their will," she continued, "taking all their possessions away—credit card, cash, phone passport—and placing them in a home where they work with the people who live with them.
 They all lived in the house with me, the nurses, the 24-7 security."

-Britney claimed that if she didn't "work from eight to six at night...seven days a week, no days off" that she wasn't allowed to "see my kids or my boyfriend."
+Britney testified that if she didn't "work from eight to six at night...seven days a week, no days off" that she wasn't allowed to "see my kids or my boyfriend."

 Additionally, Britney alleged that she's been "traumatized" by her father and explained how it has affected her mental health.